The Camping & Caravanning Club Logo

 Are there any regulations or licenses required for fishing in certain locations?

 Yes, you’ll find information on this on our campsite pages.
-Alternatively, call the campsite directly prior to booking to find out more.
+Alternatively, call the campsite directly to find out more.

 Are there any dog friendly campsites with fishing?

 Yes, all of our Club Sites allow dogs.
-Look out for facilities which make aim to make your stay easier like dog showers and dedicated on-site walks prior to booking.
+Look out for facilities which make make your stay easier like dog showers and dedicated on-site walks prior to booking.

-Whether you're a pro or just starting out, we want your on-site fishing experience to be exactly what you want to make of it.
-Each fishing campsite will have its own rules but here are some tips to make sure you and those around you can have an enjoyable experience.
+Whether you're a seasoned angler or just starting out, we want your on-site fishing experience to be as enjoyable as possible.
+Each fishing spot will have its own rules, but here are some general tips to help you and everyone else enjoy your time by the water.

 • Using barless or micro barb hooks has been shown to increase the survival rate of fish after release.
-We therefore prefer barbless hooks are used while fishing on our campsites.
+Therefore, we prefer the use of barbless hooks while fishing at our campsites.

 • Reel fish in until you can pick it up with your hand, keeping the fish in the water for as long as possible.
 Try to prevent the fish from struggling and jumping as much as possible to prevent exhaustion.